Keep in Touch

 This project protects ocean ecosystems, making coastal communities more economically and physically secure in the face of climate change.

-A new disease that rapidly kills coral has been sweeping through reefs in the Caribbean, causing serious damage to corals that are already stressed by increasing ocean temperatures and acidity.
-Stony coral tissue loss disease (SCTLD) hit the island of Curaçao in 2023 and is expected to kill 25% of already depleted reefs there.
+A new disease that rapidly kills coral has been sweeping through reefs in the Caribbean.
+Stony coral tissue loss disease (SCTLD) causes serious damage to corals, which are already stressed by increasing ocean temperatures and acidity.
+It hit the island of Curaçao in 2023 and is expected to kill 25% of already depleted reefs there.

 The disease kills stony, reef-building corals very quickly.
-There is no known way to save infected coral; currently, the only ways to fight this scourge are to stop the spread (some places are applying antibiotic pastes to uninfected corals) and to grow more coral.
+There is no known way to save infected coral.
+That means that currently, the only ways to fight this scourge are to stop the spread (some places are applying antibiotic pastes to uninfected corals) and to grow more coral.

-To help repair some of the damage inflicted by this novel disease, Seacology made a grant to Reef Renewal Foundation Curacao for construction of a simple coral nursery.
-Corals will be grown there for later outplanting.
+To help repair some of the damage inflicted by this novel disease, Seacology made a grant to Reef Renewal Foundation Curacao.
+It is building a simple coral nursery and will grow corals there for later outplanting.

-There is an urgent need for a new nursery because previous coral restoration efforts have focused on staghorn coral, which is highly endangered but fast-growing.
+There is an urgent need for a new nursery.
+Previous coral restoration efforts focused on staghorn coral, which is highly endangered but fast-growing.
 SCTLD, however, primarily affects massive and boulder corals.
 Little work has been done to determine the best ways to cultivate and outplant these kinds of corals.
-This project will try different techniques, analyze progress, and disseminate the results to other researchers and conservationists worldwide.
+This project will try different techniques, analyze progress, and share the results with researchers and conservationists worldwide.

 Project Updates